cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 ```

 #### Sprint-2/4-mandatory-interpret/time-format.js
-To more precisely express a value is a string, we can enclsoe the value by a pair of double quotes.
+To more precisely express a value is a string, we can enclose the value by a pair of double quotes.
 For example, "00".

 #### Sprint-2/5-stretch-extend/format-time.js